The bipolar brain and empathy is yet another long overdue topic I'm finally getting to (for reasons I'll divulge in a moment).

 I'm only going to be able to scratch the surface of this topic today (every topic I raise and write about is like this!) but I'll start to outline what empathy is and why some of us suffer for it so deeply.

 Empathy, to put it very briefly, is "the experience of understanding another person's condition from their perspective".
-While we now know it is not unique to humans, the human mind has an ability to experience empathetic feelings over a broader spectrum.
+While we now know this ability is not unique to humans, the human mind has an capacity to experience empathetic feelings over a broader spectrum.
 And some of us suffer from it much more than most people.

 I am not going to get into the science of this today, but it is now known that empathy and pain regions and circuits in the brain are closely linked together.
 From an evolutionary development stance, this makes perfect sense.
 Small amounts of pain can create stronger memories (we'll examine this much deeper when we learn more about Post Traumatic Stress Disorder, its symptoms and what creates it in the brain) and thus better identifying with others' experiences and pain helps us learn better survival through others' experiences.
 That shot of pain we feel when we witness the pain of another helps sear that memory into us in order to help us avoid a similar fate.
 Experiencing the pain of others also impels us to help that other person and not stand idly by.